 The work between two meetings of the Bologna Follow-up Group is overseen by a Board.

 The BFUG board is an advisory committee for the Chairs and the Secretariat to prepare the BFUG meetings.
-The responsibilities of the Board were defined by the BFUG during its meeting in Rome, the 14th November 2003.
+The responsibilities of the Board were defined by the BFUG during its meeting in Rome on 14 November 2003.
 It also deals with different Groups, since one co-chair of each of them is member of the BFUG board meetings.

 The current members of the Board are: